mrbmc/mrbmc/src/about-leadership.md

 ## Design Leadership

-> A design leader is a human leader and functional expert who gives the business a competitive advantage by design.{.blockquote}
+> A design leader is both a functional expert, *and* a human leader, who can give the business a competitive advantage by design.{.blockquote}

-A *good* leader has a clarity of purpose and the ability to rally others toward that cause.
+A good leader has a clarity of purpose and the ability to rally others toward that cause.
 I believe it is a privilege to lead because it means other people are investing themselves in your purpose.

 <!-- 	Listen more than you talk.
 	Help your peers achieve their goals.